Notice

 Product specifications

 - All shipments of fresh fruit and vegetables exported to Indonesia must also comply with Indonesia's plant health import requirements.
-Please contact your local CFIA office to discuss whether your shipment of fresh fruit and vegetables to Indonesia can be certified by CFIA prior to export.
+Contact your local CFIA office to discuss whether your shipment of fresh fruit and vegetables to Indonesia can be certified by CFIA prior to export

 Maximum Residue Limits (MRL) for chemical contaminants